 To serve, portion the spaghetti onto plates.
 Top with basil, cheese, and more sauce.

-Is pasta pomodoro vegetarian?
+Is this vegetarian?

 It depends on your stance on parmesan cheese.
 If you use a Parmigiano-Reggiano, it is made with rennet and is not strictly vegetarian.
 However, there are a number of vegetarian parmesans on the market or you can switch to another style of shredding cheese such as ricotta salata.